zendfi/docs/docs/docs/api/payments.md

 ## Create Payment

-Create a new payment request that customers can pay via QR code or payment link.
+Create a new payment request with QR code and checkout page.

 ### Endpoint